-In 2021, the patient decided to have the two upper central units replaced with a lithium disilicate crown/veneer (Figure 13).
-The upper palatal platforms created with Venus Diamond in 2017 are still working and the repaired lower central incisal edge is still in position (Figures 14 and 15).

-The original edge-bonding on the other lower teeth remains in place 17 years later.
+In 2021, the patient decided to have the two upper central units replaced with a lithium disilicate crown/veneer (fig 13).
+The upper palatal platforms created with Venus Diamond in 2017 are still functional and the repaired lower central incisal edge is still intact (figs 14 and 15).
+The original edgebonding on the other lower teeth remains in place 17 years later.
 To enhance the lower canines and incisors, the teeth were polished with the simple-to-use and predictable Kulzer Venus Supra polishing kit.
 However, it is likely that in the next two to three years they will all be replaced with Venus Diamond composite.